wovo/disimpy/documentation/introduction.md

 Such a *circuit function* does not *calculate* the output, instead it *creates (and returns) a circuit* that can calculate the output.

-The basic gates (or, and, xor, not) are available as overloads of the bitwise logic operators (&,|,^,~), operating on single wire.
+Circuit functions for the basic gates (or, and, xor, not) are available as overloads of the bitwise logic operators (&,|,^,~).
+These functions operate on a single wire.

-In this function the created a circuit consists of two basic gates, an *and* and a *not*, and the circuit calculates the *nand* function.
+In this my_nand_gate function the created a circuit consists of two basic gates, an *and* and a *not*, and the circuit calculates the *nand* function.